 Understanding the effects of anthropogenic impact on ecology, genetic diversity and population health of wildlife

-One fundamental question in conservation genetics and functional biodiversity research is to understand what drives and limits a species’ ability to adapt to current environmental and climatic changes and how might this affect the dynamic interplay between pathogens and hosts.
+One fundamental question in evolutionary and functional ecology as well as applied conservation measures is to understand what drives and limits a species’ ability to adapt to current environmental and climatic changes and how might this affect the dynamic interplay between pathogens and hosts.
 Pathogens and parasites form a natural part of our ecosystems and represent one of the major selective forces shaping host evolution, as they generally depend on ecological conditions of their host’s habitat.
-On the other side, the ability of a host population to resist pathogens depends, to a large extent, on its immunogenetic constitution.
-In vertebrates, genes of the Major Histocompatibility Complex (MHC) play a key role in the host’s adaptive immune response and are of central importance in pathogen and parasite defense.
-When human impact upon a population causes a loss of MHC diversity, the ability to present pathogen antigens to the immune system is strongly impaired.
-Moreover, MHC variation in mammals is intrinsically related to an individual’s unique odortype, which plays an important key role in social behavior and mate choice influencing the genetic make-up of offspring.
+On the other side, the ability of a host population to resist pathogens depends, to a large extent, on its immunogenetic constitution and its microbial symbionts.
+In vertebrates, genes of the major histocompatibility complex (MHC) play a key role in the host’s adaptive immune response and are of central importance in pathogen and parasite defense.
+When MHC diversity in a population is lost (owing to human or natural disturbance), the ability to present pathogen antigens to the immune system is strongly impaired.
+In addition, MHC variation in mammals is intrinsically related to an individual’s unique odor, which plays an important key role in social behavior and mate choice influencing the genetic make-up of offspring.
 For instance, the MHC can directly shape olfactory cues (e.g. through the urinary presence of its gene products), which many mammals (but also other vertebrates) use for individual recognition.
 Moreover, aside from direct involvement in mounting adaptive immune responses, the MHC is assumed to regulate gut commensal bacterial diversity and shape the production of immune-modulatory substances by microbes, indirectly affecting host pathogen susceptibility.